LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |--name | Assign a name to the container |
 |-t |  Allocate a pseudo-TTY for this container |

- It sets a name of the container to "provider" by using the --name option so this name can be used by other docker commands to control the container, such as stop, restart, or remove.
+ It sets a name of the container to "provider" by using the --name option so this name can be used by other Docker commands to control the container, such as stop, restart, or remove.
 It also uses -t option to attach the terminal in order to see the output when running the provider example.

 After running the command, you will see the output of the provider example on the screen.